 The DJI Spark was one of the most anticipated consumer drones ever.
-A small and portable drone with a mechanical gimbal, the Spark is capable of taking excellent pictures and photos for under $500.
+A small and portable drone with a mechanical gimbal, the Spark is capable of taking excellent pictures and photos for less than $400.
 So how will DJI up the ante?
 We have some ideas.
+We predict a lot of the upgrades we see on the Mavic Air will translate to the Spark II.
 Will it be called the Spark 2 or the Spark Pro?
 Only time will tell.

 The original Spark almost seems like it is begging for upgrades.
 Why no 4K?
 Two-axis gimbal instead of 3-axis?
 Front obstacle avoidance only?
 Limited flight modes?
 Here is what we think the next Spark will have:

 - A better camera: The lack of 4K is almost criminal.
 Yes, 4K is probably overrated and under-utilized, but for those of us that do use it, this was disappointing.
 The next camera will definitely be better.
 It should have an improved sensor and will most likely be able to shoot 4K at 30 fps and 1080p at 60 fps.

 - Longer Flight Time: 16 minutes isn’t bad for a drone this small, but it goes by pretty quick.
 With advancements in technology expect the next generation of batteries to be able to last at least 20 minutes.

 - Faster: We tested the Spark’s thrust and it only has 1.9 times its own weight in thrust.
 For comparison, the Phantom and Mavic models have 2.5 times as much thrust so they can fly at higher speeds.
 We expect the thrust-to-weight ratio to exceed 2 and the top speed to go from 31 to 35 mph.
 More importantly, the Spark is slow in normal mode.
 That needs to be addressed.